Mastering Presentations in English

 Control Your Pace

 Nervousness often leads to speaking too quickly.
 This can result in more mistakes, and it also makes it harder for your audience to follow your presentation.
-You can solve this provlem by practicing your presentation extensively.
+You can solve this problem by practicing your presentation extensively.
 Familiarity with your material will help you be less nervous, and this will naturally allow you to slow down.

 A slower pace not only reduces errors but also projects confidence.
 Remember, while your general speaking pace should be slow to convey confidence, vary your speed sometimes to maintain interest.
 For example, speed up a little in sections where you need to convey excitement or urgency, then linger on key points to emphasize their importance.